 How long does a suspension in another state last?

 Your license will remain suspended indefinitely until you meet all the state requirements and get a new license.
-There is no limit as to how long the suspension will last.
+The suspension is not limited.

 You may have to take written, vision and driving skills tests to show you are prepared for the road.
 However, if your license has been suspended for over a year, you must take the driving skills test.